 Whole House Surge Protection Explained

-Stop voltage spikes directly at the panel before they spread, rather than just using plug-in devices.
-Whole home surge protectors typically last about 3 years and should be inspected regularly to maintain full protection.
+Stop voltage spikes directly at the panel before they spread, rather than relying only on plug-in devices.
+Whole house surge protectors often last around 3 years, depending on surge exposure and device quality, and should be inspected regularly to maintain full performance.

 Types of Surge Protection: